 - A completed application, with all supporting materials, must be submitted using the online application system by the deadline listed below:

-- Two scholarships (each in the amount of $2,500) will be awarded based on the quality and merit of applications.
-The scholarship is a one-time award (nonrenewable).
+- Up to 12 scholarships (each in the amount of $2,500) will be awarded based on the quality and merit of applications.

 2016 Program Deadline: 04/30/2016 at 011:59 PM EDT

 2016 Recommender Deadline: 04/30/2016 at 11:59 PM EDT